TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Sword guards are replaced with other parts, including tool rods, small plates, and bindings based on the sword
 * Tool heads ideally will be used in at least two tools.
 For example, the axe head is used on the axe and the mattock

+## Modifiers

+**Modifier types**

+* Modifiers are now divided into 5 categories:
+    * *Upgrades*: Classic modifiers common to TiC 1 and TiC 2.
+Requires upgrade slots
+    * *Abilities*: Stronger and more unique modifiers, such as silk touch or luck.
+Requires ability slots
+    * *Armor*: Special modifier type available on armor or shields
+    * *Free*: Modifiers that can be applied without any slot restriction
+    * *Traits*: Additional modifiers applied based on the materials

+**Trait rebalancing**

+* Tool traits are getting rebalanced
+* All parts share the same trait, instead of heads often having unique traits
+* Traits on average will be a bit weaker than 1.12 to prevent discouraging use of a material due to trait
+* Some traits from 1.12 will get moved to modifiers, and some new traits will be added
+* More information to follow

 ## Tools

 Tools will be implemented in a few phases to allow development to be focused on framework between content additions.
 The following sections list those phases.